 SIP Protocol Fundamentals | SIP and VoIP

 SIP full form is Session Initiation Protocol.
-A signaling protocol, broadly used for establishing, connecting and disconnecting communication paths, sometimes voice or video calls over the Internet Protocol.
-SIP is a standardized protocol with its foundation coming from the IP neighborhood and typically makes use of UDP or TCP.
+A signalling protocol, broadly used for establishing, connecting and disconnecting communication paths, sometimes voice or video calls over the Internet Protocol.
+SIP is a standardized protocol with its foundation coming from the IP neighbourhood and typically makes use of UDP or TCP.
 The specification is given in RFC 3261.
 The protocol can be utilized for establishing, modifying, and terminating two-party (unicast) or multiparty (multicast) communication channels, consisting of a number of media streams.
 Modifications can embody altering IP addresses or/or ports, inviting extra individuals, and including or deleting the media streams.

 As per the OSI model, SIP is an example of an application layer protocol.
-Being a signaling protocol (like SS7).
+Being a signalling protocol (like SS7).
 It only carries the media and other information.
 Actual media is outside of the scope of the protocol.
 RTP is another protocol for sampling and carrying media over a session set up by the SIP protocol.

 The following are the basic function SIP does for communication over IP.